Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Also, in most places the county has funds to help with utility bills on a one time basis.
 That is done on income based needs.
 I know from my own personal experience there was a time that I would go without a phone because that was the one thing I absolutely didn't need, and this was due to the fact that I didn't use my head when budgeting.
 I have a 46 year old daughter with 4 kids who does the same thing, only she lets her family get evicted.
 If you have cable TV, let that go and use rabbit ears, also you could let your internet service go, that is something you absolutely don't need.

 Where I live it isn't the store managers that pick the names that go on those trees.
 The names are submitted by non-profit or social services agencies.
-These same agencies are in charge of collecting the donated gifts and seeing that they get to the proper people.

 Yahoo groups usually have local groups in your area; some are designed specifically for local people to jump in and help; (if they are able to do so) also: don't think "things" for your granddaughter) love and kindness means far more than a bunch of "toys";